 Venturing beyond the rockets, the next segment examines how humans will react to space travel.
 A George Jetson-like animated guy encounters the physical challenges of the environment and the difficulties of gravitational forces.
 The lighter touch works here.
 Poor George; he goes through a lot of trouble to bring us this information.
-If Mission: Space is any guide, my stomach would handle space travel so well.
+If Mission: Space is any guide, my stomach would not handle space travel so well.

 The sequence drags on for a surprisingly long time, which might be a bit of overkill.
 German physicist Heinz Haber isn’t exactly a thrilling narrator either.
 Arriving to save the day is Wernher von Braun, a household name to even casual space enthusiasts.
 He describes the dangers of the atmosphere outside the spacecraft and the tests to see how much humans can handle.
 While the flight simulator he presents is simple by today’s standards, it was amazing for 1955.